seanreed1111/sql-recipes/recipes.md

 The results FROM a query need to be allocated an ordinal number representing their positions in the result.
 You do not want to have to insert and track these numbers in the source data.

 Solution
-Oracle provides the RANK analytic function to generate a ranking number for rows in a result set.
+SQL provides the RANK analytic function to generate a ranking number for rows in a result set.
 RANK is applied as a normal OLAP-style function to a column or derived expression.
-For the purposes of this recipe, we’ll assume that the business would like to rank employee by salary, FROM highest-paid down.
+For the purposes of this recipe, we’ll asSUMe that the business would like to rank employee by salary, FROM highest-paid down.
 The following SELECT statement uses the rank function to assign these values.

 SELECT employee_id, salary, rank() over (ORDER BY salary desc) as Salary_Rank FROM employee;